Demvok/LikeBot/README.md

 ### TO DO:

-- add account status as meta (login status)
 - automate an provide manual way of session verification
-- route account to session creation for first use

 - add object refresh on client for first account_id retrieval or fix logging to use phone number

 - add reaction precondition (exists in chat) check